yahoo/Oak/README.md

 ### Oak Design Requests
 1. As Oak takes the keys and the values off-heap, the keys and the values are going to be serialized and written to buffers.
 Therefore, the Objects defining the keys and the value types are requested to provide serializer and deserializer.
 2. A possible way to eliminate the request for key/value serializer/deserializer is to ask for a key/value as a buffer (e.g. ByteBuffer) already as an input.
-However, this way requires double copy, as it is reasonable to assume Oak user has keys/values as an objects.
+However, this way requires double copy, in case Oak user has keys/values as an objects.
 Thus first copy is when the user creates a buffer from object, and second copy is when Oak copies the given buffer to its internally manageable memory.
 For better performance, Oak uses only the second copy.
 Oak allocates a space for a key/value and uses the given serializer to write the key/value directly to the allocated space.
-Therefore, Oak requests key/value size calculator to know the ammount of space to be allocated.
+Therefore, Oak requests key/value size calculator to know the amount of space to be allocated.
 Both the keys and the values are variable sized.

-## Installation
+## Install
 Oak is a library to be used in your code.
 After downloading Oak use `mvn install` to compile and install.
 Then update dependencies, like:
 ```
   <dependency>